National Statistic: yes

 For information on data quality, legislation and procedures relating to birth statistics, please see our User guide to birth statistics.Back to table of contents

-Our annual baby names release provides statistics on the first names given to live-born babies born in England and Wales in a given calendar year.
+Our annual baby names release provides statistics on the first names given to live-born babies born in England and Wales in a given calendar year, but includes a very small number of late registrations from the previous year.
 The release is published around nine months after the end of the data year.
 A statistical bulletin provides commentary on the published datasets.

-There is no publicly available register of stillbirths.
-For this reason baby name statistics are based only on live births.
+There is no publicly available register of stillbirths, therefore baby name statistics are based only on live births.

 An interactive data visualisation tool has been produced by a web developer external to Office for National Statistics (ONS) and enables users to visually compare changes in the popularity of different names since 1996.

 The baby name statistics are based on the exact spelling of the name given on the birth certificate.
 Some users request that similar names be grouped.
-We provide only statistics based on the exact spelling and do not group names because some groupings are not straightforward and are subjective.
+We provide only statistics based on the exact spelling and do not group names, as some groupings are subjective and not straightforward.
 Users can create their own groupings if they wish.

-It is necessary to protect the confidentiality of uncommon baby names, to prevent the identification of individuals and the potential linkage of these data to other datasets, so all names with counts of fewer than 3 in England and Wales as a whole are redacted.
+It is necessary to protect the confidentiality of uncommon baby names to prevent the identification of individuals and the potential linkage of these data to other datasets.
+As such, we do not release names with counts of fewer than three in England and Wales as a whole.
 Further information on the ONS policy on protecting the confidentiality in tables of birth and death statistics is available.